gopher-lang/gopher/src/runtime/HACKING.md

 ------------

 `go:notinheap` applies to type declarations.
-It indicates that a type must never be allocated from the GC'd heap.
+It indicates that a type must never be allocated from the GC'd heap or on the stack.
 Specifically, pointers to this type must always fail the `runtime.inheap` check.
-The type may be used for global variables, for stack variables, or for objects in unmanaged memory (e.g., allocated with `sysAlloc`, `persistentalloc`, `fixalloc`, or from a manually-managed span).
+The type may be used for global variables, or for objects in unmanaged memory (e.g., allocated with `sysAlloc`, `persistentalloc`, `fixalloc`, or from a manually-managed span).
 Specifically:

 1. `new(T)`, `make([]T)`, `append([]T, ...)` and implicit heap
    allocation of T are disallowed.
 (Though implicit allocations are